 Fieldwork and data collection is an essential part of your Environment & Sustainability degree, and throughout your degree you will learn many essential field skills from ecological identification to water sampling and geochemical analysis to interview techniques and questionnaire design.
 You will work in a wide range of locations and habitats and will need to be prepared for all weathers.

-If you have any queries or concerns about coming to Keele or starting your Environment and Sustainability degree, please feel free to contact the E&S Programme Director:
+If you have any queries or concerns about coming to Keele or starting your Environment and Sustainability degree, please feel free to contact the Environment and Sustainability Programme Director, Dr Adam Moolna

 The University also offers new students the opportunity of having a Keele Mentor.
 Keele Mentors are current undergraduate students whose aim it is to welcome and help settle new students into the University.
 Having a Keele Mentor is a fantastic way to aid your transition into Keele and is a great way of finding out more about studying at Keele from someone who has experienced this themselves.